-To understand just how significant, we have analysed a year’s worth of data from customer deployments to determine the effect a poorly performing digital ecosystem has on a user’s experience.
+To understand just how significant, we have analysed a year’s worth of data from customer deployments to determine the effect a poorly performing digital ecosystem has on experience.

-Based on ten years of scientific research, Actual Experience’s Digital Quality Score provides a reliable proxy for the answer businesses would get if they asked their staff and customers to continuously rate their experiences of digital services (measured on a scale between 0 and 100 with a score around 80 being a good user experience).
+Based on ten years of scientific research, Actual Experience’s Human Experience Score provides a reliable proxy for the answer businesses would get if they asked their staff and customers to continuously rate their experiences of digital services (measured on a scale between 0 and 100 with a score around 80 being a good experience).

-We calculated the effect a drop in the Digital Quality Score has on productive hours.
-The time lost is a direct, mathematically modelled consequence of poor performance in that digital ecosystem and its effect on the user’s experience and by extension, the digital business.
+We calculated the effect a drop in the score has on productive hours.
+The time lost is a direct, mathematically modelled consequence of poor performance in that digital ecosystem and its effect on experience and by extension, the digital business.

-We concluded that every time the Digital Quality Score drops by 10 points, approximately an hour of employee productivity is lost.
-This is due to a poor digital ecosystem causing significant disruption to productivity with an unstable and inconsistent user experience.
+We concluded that every time the Human Experience Score drops by 10 points, approximately an hour of employee productivity is lost.
+This is due to a poor digital ecosystem causing significant disruption to productivity with an unstable and inconsistent experience.

 No company that relies on digital solutions to deliver their services can afford this level of inefficiency or the risk to their market share and crucial contracts.
-Actual Experience can provide a clear insight into the digital quality of your digital ecosystem to put you ahead of competitors by proactively managing user experience.
+Actual Experience can provide a clear insight into the Human Experience of your digital ecosystem to put you ahead of competitors.